hashicorp/nomad/terraform/aws/README.md

 - [API access keys](http://aws.amazon.com/developers/access-keys/)
 - [SSH key pair](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html)

+If you provisioned a Vagrant environment using the included Vagrantfile, you will need to copy your private key to it.
+If not, you will need to [install Terraform](https://www.terraform.io/intro/getting-started/install.html).

-Set the following environment variables:
+Set environment variables for your AWS credentials:

 ```bash
 $ export AWS_ACCESS_KEY_ID=[ACCESS_KEY_ID]
 $ export AWS_SECRET_ACCESS_KEY=[SECRET_ACCESS_KEY]
 ```

-If you provisioned a Vagrant environment, you will need to copy your private key to it.

 ### Provision